This Post may contain Affiliate Links. Please read our Disclosure for legal jargon.

 Do you have any plastic jugs or old PVC pipes lying around the house?
 Stop.
 Drop.
 And put it in the cabinet.
 Use adhesive at the back of the PVC pipes, cut to proportion, and then stick it on the wall of the cabinet.
 Or, cut proper pieces from an old plastic jug and use adhesive and stick it on the wall.

 These pipes act as a personalized holder for your curling and straightening irons.
-Always make sure your irons are cooled down before you put it in the plastic holder.
+Always make sure your irons are cooled down before you put them in the plastic holder.
 Otherwise, it will melt.
 Obviously.
 Taking care of heat products 101.
 This way, you don’t have to spend extra money on a “specialized” holder.
 You save money and the environment by reusing plastic.

 14. Stackable Organizers